Getting Started

 'error': 'internal_server_error',

-}_middleware.dart applies to the current directory scope. _error.dart catches errors raised by routes within the same scope.
+}_middleware.dart applies to the current directory scope.
+You can also use _middleware.get.dart, _middleware.post.dart, and the other supported method suffixes to scope middleware to a single request method. _error.dart catches errors raised by routes within the same scope.

 Build for production